loschnigsolutions/espflash/README.md

 to which your USB-TTL Converter is Connected..

-Make sure to reset the chip When you see " Conecting...... "
+Make sure to reset the chip When you see " Connecting...... "